maheenkhalid-coder/pizzashop-sql-analysis/README.md

 This type of analysis helps businesses improve decision-making for marketing, inventory, and product strategy.
 It’s a hands-on example of how data analysis and SQL skills can turn raw data into actionable insights.

+---

+## 📬 Contact
+Feel free to connect with me on [LinkedIn](https://www.linkedin.com/in/maheen-khalid-38a0591b0/).